(14th) Korea Green Innovation Days (KGID) 2025

 Explore co-financing and strategic partnership opportunities with leading Korean institutions committed to advancing sustainable development and green growth worldwide.
 The session will showcase how these organizations can engage in the World Bank operation to scale impactful climate and development projects.

-Moderator: Hyoung Gun Wang, Program Manager, KGGTF, World Bank Group
+Moderator: Hyoung Gun Wang, KGGTF Program Manager, World Bank Group

 - Jinny Lee, Director, Export-Import Bank of Korea (KEXIM) - “Financing Opportunities with KEXIM”